borgbackup/borg/docs/faq.rst

 |project_name| makes sure only the modified parts of the file are stored.
 Also, we have optional simple sparse file support for extract.

-If you use tools like Borg (or most others) to back up virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on its own.
+If you use non-snapshotting backup tools like Borg to back up virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on its own.
 Backing up live VMs this way can (and will) result in corrupted or inconsistent backup contents: a VM image is just a regular file to